VCSFA-MARS/ThinSat-Program/xChip Curriculum Outline.md

 Install xChip Libraries
 * This could technically be combined with the last tutorial, but they're both a bit time consuming.

+Program basics
+* Basically steal from the arduino lesson about structure syntax and troubleshooting

 ## Labs
 > How many labs should there be?